orggue/adidas-zaragoza/container-essentials/docker/02_docker-basics.md

 docker run -d jpetazzo/clock
 ```
 We don't see the output of the container.
-All output sent to STDOUT and STDLOG will be loged by Docker.
+All output sent to STDOUT and STDERR will be logged by Docker.

 ----

 ### List running containers

-`docker ps` lists running container, just like the UNIX `ps` command, lists running processes
+`docker ps` lists running containers, just like the UNIX `ps` command, lists running processes

 run:
 ```bash